godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

 ```
 ## Determining Complexity of Recursive Algorithm

-- At this section we will see how to determine **space and time complexity** for **recursive algorithms**, but we will not dive deeply on Recurrence Relations and Master Theorem.
+- In this section, we will see how to determine **space and time complexity** for **recursive algorithms**, but we will not dive deeply into Recurrence Relations and the Master Theorem.
 - We’ll use the classic example: recursive Fibonacci.

 ```js